ros-navigation/navigation2/design/use_cases/keep_out_zones_use_case.md

    - Example: a courier robot in a logistics warehouse may be required to avoid areas where the forklift is unloading pallets from trucks

 - What is the expected user interaction?
-   - The user should be able to specify a keep out zones on a map through a GUI
+   - The user should be able to specify keep out zones for the robot to avoid
-   - The keep out zones should also be able to be specified programmatically through an API or config file

 - Are there any non-functional requirements? (build system, tools, performance, etc)